russHyde/testyverse/README.md

 TODO: testing is ace

-TODO: don't be an evangelical arse about anything
+TODO: don’t be an evangelical arse about anything

 TODO: Do most CRAN packages use a testing library?

 TODO: For those that do, which one do they use?

 TODO: And what of ancillary testing tools: hedgehog, covr, mutant, autotest, mockery, shinytest, unitizer

 TODO: Any package-package correlations between testing tools